rohitsroch/rohitsroch.github.io/_posts/2020-12-01-call-summarization.md

 summary: Domain adapted Abstractive Summarization of meeting call transcript.
 featured-img: call-summarization/call-summarization-card
 categories: NLP
+mathjax: true # add this line in order to enable MathJax in the post
 ---

 Recently, I worked on a research use case based on natural language generation (NLG) in which the goal was to generate an speaker specific abstractive summary in a controlled manner.
 As we know that when we talk about text summarization, there are two fundamental approaches i.e **Extractive Summarization** in which idea is to identify important sections of the call transcript with respect to each speaker and generating them verbatim producing a subset of the sentences from the original text; while in **Abstractive Summarization** idea is to generate a short and concise summary that captures the salient ideas of the source text.
 The generated summaries potentially contain new phrases and sentences that may not appear in the source text.
 So abstractive summarization is more advanced as well as feels more human-like.
 Also, this blog post is a part of series of blog posts in which I will cover everything in detail and specifically how we solved this problem.